pachecod/webxride-2-2-dev-alpha/FRESH_DEPLOYMENT_GUIDE.md

 -- Enable RLS
 ALTER TABLE templates ENABLE ROW LEVEL SECURITY;

--- Allow all authenticated users to read templates CREATE POLICY "Allow authenticated users to read templates" ON templates FOR SELECT
+-- Allow anyone to read templates (permissive for admin interface) CREATE POLICY "Anyone can read templates"
-  TO authenticated
+  ON templates FOR SELECT
   USING (true);

--- Allow authenticated users to manage templates CREATE POLICY "Allow authenticated users to manage templates" ON templates FOR ALL
+-- Allow anyone to manage templates (permissive for admin interface) CREATE POLICY "Anyone can manage templates"
-  TO authenticated
+  ON templates FOR ALL
   USING (true)
   WITH CHECK (true);
 ```